brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 also migrating them.
 This tends to add quite a bit of overhead because you can't just lift and shift, you have to take them on board step by step, maybe breaking with some conventions along the way.
 This often triggers even more bugs and corner cases.
-And usually these teams already have _something_ in terms of support tools.
-It might not be great, but it has worked so far, and this might mean that they are not particularly motivated to on board.
+And since these teams already have _something_ in terms of support tools, they might not be particularly motivated to spend time on boarding something new.

 Instead I've experienced a lot more success starting with the smaller teams.
 They are usually less coupled with existing infrastructure and tend to have less tooling